Steps to take when a Physician Departs

-2. Post notice in the lobby well in advance informing of the departure IF the physician is moving out of state.
+- Post notice in the lobby well in advance informing of the departure if the physician is moving out of state.

-3. Have staff prepare patients to transfer to another doctor in the practice when the patients call for appointments.
+- Have staff prepare patients to transfer to another doctor in the practice when the patients call for appointments.
 There have been the occasions when the practice didn't know where the departing physician was going (if staying in town) and patient were told such.
 Inform the patient that they do have the option of switching to another physician in the group.
-(Don't assume your departing doc will be so kind as to NOT solicit patients by telling them they have no option but to follow him/her — no matter how amicable the departure may seem.)
+Don't assume your departing doc will be so kind as to not solicit patients by telling them they have no option but to follow him/her --no matter how amicable the departure may seem.

-4. Meet with the staff regarding the departure - let them hear it FROM YOU FIRST as they will be concerned about job retention.
-MEET WITH….don't memo, if you are a small to midsize practice as your staff/physician relations may be more bonded.
-If the departure isn't amicable, pretend it is - your staff doesn't need the stress of “being in the middle” or forcing them to take sides.
+- Meet with the staff regarding the departure - let them hear it from you first as they will be concerned about job retention.
+Meet with and don't memo, if you are a small to midsize practice as your staff/physician relations may be more bonded.
+If the departure isn't amicable, pretend it is - your staff doesn't need the stress of being in the middle or forcing them to take sides.
 They will appreciate you taking the high road.
-(Perfect the look of puzzlement as you may need it when a staff member comes to you and says "Doctor X told me that you __whatever__.
-I don't think that's fair."
+Perfect the look of puzzlement as you may need it when a staff member comes to you and says "Doctor X told me that you ___ I don't think that's fair."
 You want to send the message of a sincere "Huh?
 Thanks for telling me."

-8. When he/she leaves, have him sign off on a check list of items he has turned in such as building key etc. (what is owned by the practice)
+- When he/she leaves, have him sign off on a check list of items he has turned in such as building key and anything else that is owned by the practice)

-10. Don't prohibit your staff from passing around a “good-bye” card etc. Sign it readily and cheerfully.
+- Don't prohibit your staff from passing around a good-bye card etc. Sign it readily and cheerfully.
 If they need the closure, let them have it.